kiwapp/Template-Remote-URL-Access/README.md

         - `vendor.min.js` : Your JavaScript dependencies
 - `images/` : Folder who contains all images sources.

+## Make it work

+First, you have to upload the app.zip file to the Kiwapp Retail Manager.
+Once is done, some configuration is needed :

+- In the `apps`section, find your uploaded application.
+- Then click on the gear and `edit your application`.
+- Here you can upload resources binded to this application.
+Upload your `images`in an `images/`repository.
+- Once you did, go to the `shops`section, and find your `App Set`.
+- Click on the gear to the right of your application to `Setup app`.
+- You have an interface to customize your own url redirection.
+- Click on `Ok` button
+- The setup is done !
+Test your application downloading it on a device !
 ## Dependencies

 This application is build on top of :